Vanhsiav-afk/VisitorHostel/README.md

-a Native Android app using Android Studio which facilitates booking a hostel room in the IIIT Allahabad Visitor Hostel
+A Native Android app using Android Studio which facilitates booking a hostel room in the IIIT Allahabad Visitor Hostel

 Uses Firebase as a real time database to store userIds and